France opts for mRNA vaccines for second coronavirus shot

 The HAS said that while there is little data yet available on using different vaccines in a prime-boost strategy for COVID-19, animal studies and evidence from other disease areas is encouraging.

-A member of the German vaccine commission, Marianne Roebl-Mathieu, said earlier this week she saw no immunological disadvantage for younger recipients of AstraZeneca’s vaccine in getting a second dose of another vaccine.

-In France, the HAS said on March 19 that only people aged 55 and over should get the AstraZeneca shot, which had already been given to more than 500,000 people as a first dose.

-Reporting by Sudip Kar-Gupta, Benoit Van Overstraeten; Writing by Matthias Blamont; Editing by Kate Kelland and Mark Heinrich
+Reporting by Sudip Kar-Gupta, Benoit Van Overstraeten; Additional reporting by Tilman Blasshofer in Frankfurt; Writing by Matthias Blamont and Caroline Copley; Editing by Kate Kelland, Mark Heinrich and Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.